Is Virgin Olive Oil Better Than Olive Oil?

 • An extra virgin olive oil rich diet is not only a good alternative in the treatment of diabetes, it may also help to prevent or delay the onset of the disease.
 How it does so is by preventing insulin resistance lowering triglycerides and ensuring better blood sugar level control and lower blood pressure.

-Lessens The Severity Of Osteoporosis
+Lessens The Severity of Osteoporosis

 • Osteoporosis is a reduction in bone tissue mass that increases the risk of fractures.
 There are two types.
 Type I occurs in middle-aged, post-menopausal women and type II in the elderly.
 Olive oil appears to have a favourable effect on bone calcification, and bone mineralisation is better the more it is consumed.
 It helps calcium absorption, thereby playing an important part during the period of growth and in the prevention of osteoporosis.